Industrial Data Science

 See also:

 In earlier versions ILNumerics arrays had more in common with Matlab than with numpy .
-Now, up from version 5 you can use the new array style setting in order to make arrays act like numpy ndarrays.
+Since version 5 you can use the new array style setting in order to make arrays act like numpy ndarrays.
 The following minor differences must be kept in mind, though:

 • Positive strides only: when indexing with ranges / slices and custom step sizes, ILNumerics allows positive steps only.
 Advanced indexing with downward counting indices can be used in order to flip dimensions.